xhs/librtcdc/README.md

-## librtcdc is a tiny WebRTC DataChannel implementation that works everywhere.
+## librtcdc is a tiny WebRTC DataChannel implementation that works everywhere (Pre-alpha).

 #### Prerequisites